 Average Weather in Midland Michigan, United States

-In Midland, the temperature typically varies from 16°F to 82°F over the course of the year, and is rarely below -0°F or above 90°F.
+In Midland, the summers are warm; the winters are freezing, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 16°F to 82°F and is rarely below -0°F or above 90°F.

 The warm season lasts for 3.7 months, from May 25 to September 17, with an average daily high temperature above 71°F. The hottest day of the year is July 19, with an average high of 82°F and low of 60°F.